tomas-abrahamsson/gpb/README.md

 bytes, but for the rest of the types, it avoids creating sub binaries, both during encoding and decoding (for info, compile with the `bin_opt_info' option)

+The Erlang code ran in the smp emulator, though only one CPU core was utilized.

+The generated C++ core was compiled with -O3.

 Mapping of protocol buffer datatypes to erlang